Government of Canada takes next steps to further explore VIA Rail's High Frequency Rail proposal in the Quebec City-Toronto Corridor

-Today, the Honourable Marc Garneau, Minister of Transport, and the Honourable François-Philippe Champagne, Minister of Infrastructure and Communities announced that the Government of Canada and Canada Infrastructure Bank are committing a total of $71.1 million in funding to further explore VIA Rail Canada's proposal for High Frequency Rail in the Quebec City-Toronto Corridor.
+Today, the Honourable Maryam Monsef, Minister of International Development and Minister for Women and Gender Equality and Member of Parliament for Peterborough—Kawartha, on behalf of the Honourable Marc Garneau, Minister of Transport, announced that the Government of Canada and Canada Infrastructure Bank are committing a total of $71.1 million in funding to further explore VIA Rail Canada's proposal for High Frequency Rail in the Quebec City-Toronto Corridor.

-The Ministers were joined by Cynthia Garneau, VIA Rail Canada President and Chief Executive Officer, and Pierre Lavallée, Canada Infrastructure Bank President and Chief Executive Officer.

 The funding will be used to establish a Joint Project Team and fund work to preserve the option of interoperability with regional transit providers in Montreal and Toronto.